Sustainable Agriculture Institute

 Our Technical Services Department should:

-- Arrange for security training to all employees.
+- Arrange for security training for all employees.

 - Inform employees regularly about new scam emails or viruses and ways to combat them.